frithnanth/perl6-Math-FFT-Libfftw3/README.md

 There are some alternative interface to implement:

 * The *guru* interface to apply the same plan to different data.
-* The *multi-threaded* interface, which supports parallel one- and multi-dimensional transforms. (raw interface implemented)
 * The *distributed-memory* interface, for parallel systems supporting the MPI message-passing interface.

 ## Author